SkillRouter: Skill Routing for LLM Agents at Scale: Experiments

 \subsection{Setup}

 Our primary evaluation uses the benchmark in Section~\ref{sec:problem}: 75 core queries over an ${\sim}$80K skill pool, evaluated on both Easy and Hard tiers and averaged unless otherwise noted.
 To assess generalization beyond this core benchmark, we report results on a supplementary benchmark in Section~\ref{sec:supp_bench}.
 Our primary metric is Hit@1, with MRR@10 as a secondary ranking metric.
 For multi-skill queries, we additionally report Recall@$K$ and FC@10 as coverage metrics: R@10 serves as the main shortlist-coverage metric, while FC@10 provides a stricter full-coverage view.
-All models in the main results use \textit{full} skill text; the nd-versus-full comparisons are summarized in Section~\ref{sec:body_study}.
+All models in the main results use \textit{all-field} skill inputs; metadata controls are summarized in Section~\ref{sec:body_study}.
 Unless otherwise stated, rerankers operate on the encoder's top-20 candidate list.